KVComm: Enabling Efficient LLM Communication through Selective KV Sharing: Problem and Motivation

 \subsection{Problem Formulation}

 We formally define the problem of solving a contextual task through the communication of two LLMs: $\mathcal{M}_s$ and $\mathcal{M}_r$. $\mathcal{M}_s$ takes as input a context $C$, and generates the required information $I_C$ to be communicated. $\mathcal{M}_r$ takes as input the query $Q$ and the information $I_C$ from $\mathcal{M}_s$, and produces the final output.
 In this work, we limit the choices of the two LLMs to (1) two instances of the same LLM, and (2) two models that are fine-tuned versions of the same base LLM.
-The goal is to design an efficient communication protocol that allows $\mathcal{M}_s$ to effectively convey the necessary information to $\mathcal{M}_r$ while minimizing the amount of data transmitted.
+The objective is to design a communication protocol that jointly optimizes the communication, computation efficiency, and the information fidelity between $\mathcal{M}_s$ and $\mathcal{M}_r$.